nuzcraft/RLTut_Python3/README.md

 Okay...as of right now, I've finished the event_handler refactor and I'm actually kind of afraid to run my unit test suite.
 Fingers crossed it's not as bad as I expect...

+Wow, way better than I expected!
+228/248 unit tests passed!
+Only 20 failures means the changes didn't actually break too many things...though it's possible (and likely) that I'll need to update/add tests to cover the changed situations.

 ## Part 9 Dev Notes

 ### Ranged Scrolls and Targeting